defenseunicorns/delivery-aws-iac/examples/complete-self-managed-nodegroup/README.md

 terraform apply -target=module.vpc -target=module.bastion
 ```

-#### Step 5: Connect to the Bastion using SSHuttle and Provision the remaining Infrastucture
+#### Step 4: (Required if EKS Public Access set to False) Connect to the Bastion using SSHuttle and Provision the remaining Infrastucture

 Add the following to your ~/.ssh/config to connect to the Bastion via AWS SSM (create config file if it does not exist)